Dayton Miller: Aether research

 Einstein was interested in this aether drift theory and acknowledged that a positive result for the existence of aether would invalidate the theory of special relativity, but commented that altitudal influences and temperatures may have provided sources of error in the findings.
 Miller commented:

+Miller noted that the results never displayed a periodic shift that was correlated to civil time (the day-night cycle), as would be expected if there was a measurable thermal effect related to solar heating - the periodic shift was always correlated to sidereal time (what spot among the constellations the apparatus was pointing towards), which would happen at different times of day or night according to the time of year.

 During the 1920s a number of experiments, both interferometry-based, as in Miller's experiment, and others using entirely different techniques, were conducted, and these returned a null result as well.
 Even at the time, Miller's work was increasingly considered to be a statistical anomaly, an opinion that remains true today, given an ever-growing body of negative results.

 For example, Georg Joos reprised Miller's experiment using a very similar setup (the arms of his interferometer were 21 m vs. the 32 m in the Miller experiment) and obtained results that were 1/50 the magnitude of those from Miller's (see Michelson–Morley experiment#Subsequent experiments).
 However, Miller claimed that the explanation for results of the experiments of Georg Joos were because they were done at low altitude in the interior of a building, where the aether wind was very low.